 Walking has its many benefits.
 From increased metabolism, to weight reduction.

-But often we associate walking with added knee and joint pain.
+But often we associate walking with added knee and joint pain, and rightfully so.
 Yet medical science is showing that the right kind of walking, can actually reduce this pain.

 Whether it is from osteoarthritis, or inflamation, or even overuse, knees can be a big deterrent for exercise.
 Yet what physicians have known for a long time, can give comfort and encouragement to developing a good walking regimen: the cartilage in your knees is "like a sponge, and it gets nutrients from the compression and decompression of your body weight as you walk."
 Think of walking as therapy.
 If done the right way, it actually can help strengthen and rebuild your knees in a way.
 1